lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 6) Generating informative priors using a leave-one-out approach
 7) Fitting using these informative priors
 8) Visually checking the model fits
-9) Calculating additional thermal performance characteristics
+9) Calculating additional thermal performance parameters
 10) Plotting thermal response curves and parameter estimates

 The data used in this tutorial can be found [here.](https://github.com/lcouper/AnalysisTutorials/blob/main/BayesianCurveFitting/LifeHistoryTraitExp_TutorialData.csv)